 Save Your Savings

-One other way I strive for financial independence is by keeping track of the amounts I save and then actually adding that money to a savings account.
+One other way I strive for financial independence is by keeping track of the amounts I save and then actually adding that money to an online savings account.

 Getting a great deal is a step in the right direction, but if I just use the money I saved to buy something else, the savings aren’t really beneficial.

 By actually taking that saved money out of the budget and banking it for the future, I motivate myself to keep saving and build up my account more and more!